RaeesRaqeeb/An-Enhanced-CNN-LSTM-Method-for-Real-Time-Edge-Intrusion-Detection-and-a-Realistic-Deployment-Model/readme.md

 ### 👥 Collaboration Rules
 - Never push directly to `main` branch.
-- Create a new branch for every feature or bugfix:
-  `feature/<your-name>-<task>`
+- Push always to your branch `feature/<your-name>-<task>`
 - Commit small, meaningful changes.
 - Always open a Pull Request (PR) to merge into `dev` or `main`.